Find My Store

 • Scrumptious strawberries.
 Mid to late March is the ideal time for planting strawberries that you can enjoy throughout spring.

 • Spring bulbs.
 Remember where the spring flowering bulbs were planted?
-Fertilize that area with one pound of Dr. Earth Spectacular Bulb Food per 100 sq. ft. of bed.
+Fertilize that area with one pound of E.B Stone Food per 100 sq. ft. of bed.

 • Plan for summer garden color.
 Now is the best time to buy summer bulbs like Gladiola, Cannas, Iris, Dahlias and Lilies.
 Wait until mid-April to plant.